A two level approach for simulating Bose-Einstein condensates by localized orthogonal decomposition: Spatial discretization by Localized Orthogonal Decomposition

 \subsubsection{Ideal LOD-approximation of time invariants}

 Let us now turn towards the question how accurate time invariants of the GPE, such as the energy and mass, can be approximated in the LOD space.
 This question particularly arises when we assume that the initial value $u_0$ in \eqref{model-problem} is given by an analytical function in $H^1_0(\D)$.
 Hence, since we aim to solve \eqref{model-problem} numerically using the LOD discretization in space we first need to project the initial value onto the LOD space $\VOD$.
 But the solutions of the GPE may be very sensitive to perturbations in energy (or mass) and therefore this error w.r.t. energy in the initial value caused by the spatial discretization is of high relevance. \\ In general, let us assume that a sufficiently smooth function $u \in H^1_0(\D)$ is given and that the space $\VOD$ is constructed based on the bilinear form $a(\cdot,\cdot)$, selected either as in \eqref{choice-LOD-a} or as in \eqref{choice-LOD-a0}.
-With this, a suitable approximation of $u$ in the LOD space is given by the $a(\cdot,\cdot)$-orthogonal projection, i.e., $P^{\LOD}(u) \in \VOD$ is the solution to
+With this, a suitable approximation of $u$ in the LOD space is given by its $a(\cdot,\cdot)$-orthogonal projection, i.e., $\PHLOD (u) \in \VOD$ is the solution to

-The central question is now how accurately $P^{\LOD}(u)$ approximates the important time invariants introduced in section \ref{subsection:time-invariants} and if we can obtain similar rates as for the ground state.
+The central question is now how accurately $\PHLOD(u)$ approximates the important time invariants introduced in section \ref{subsection:time-invariants} and if we can obtain similar rates as for the ground state.
 A positive answer was given in \cite{Superconv}, where it was proved that for sufficiently smooth $u$ and for a sufficiently smooth potential $V$, the energy (cf. \eqref{GPenergy}) and the mass are both approximated with 6th order accuracy, i.e.,

 where the constant $C$ depends on $u$, $V$, $\beta$ and parameters that characterize the quasi-uniformity and the regularity of the mesh.
 Similar results are obtained for the momentum and the center of mass in the absence of the trapping potential; see \cite{Superconv}.
+We note however that the optimal rates \eqref{optimalrates-energy-mass-LOD} can be only formally guaranteed for the solution $u$ of the time-dependent GPE if the potential fulfills $V\in H^2(\D)$, though this can be relaxed to some extend for suitable initial values (cf. Remark \ref{remark-wellprepared-gs} below).

-In conclusion we can summarize that, both for analytically given smooth initial values $u_0 \in H^1_0(\D)$ and precomputed ground states, the LOD spaces allow to approximate the energy with 6th order accuracy.
+In conclusion we can summarize that, both for analytically given (sufficiently regular) initial values $u_0$ and precomputed ground states, the LOD spaces allow to approximate the energy with 6th order accuracy.
 Preserving it over time is then subject to a suitable time discretization of the GPE.